Sebastian Sobecki: Biography

-Sobecki is Professor of Later Medieval English Literature at the University of Toronto.
-Prior to that, he was Professor of Medieval English Literature and Culture at the University of Groningen, the oldest chair (founded in 1886) for English literature in the Netherlands.
+Sobecki is professor of later medieval English literature at the University of Toronto.
+Prior to that, he was professor of medieval English literature and culture at the University of Groningen, the oldest chair (founded in 1886) for English literature in the Netherlands.
 At Groningen he also held by courtesy the Professorship of Old Germanic, established in 1881.
-Having received his education at the University of Cambridge, Sobecki became an Assistant Professor at McGill University before being appointed at Groningen.
+Having received his education at the University of Cambridge, Sobecki became an assistant professor at McGill University before being appointed at Groningen.
 He works on late medieval English literature, particularly on literary history; handwriting, archives, and manuscripts; authorship and literary culture; law and literature; political writing and intellectual history; and travel and global medieval literature.
 Sobecki was awarded the John Hurt Fisher Prize by the John Gower Society and has held fellowships from Harvard University, Yale University, All Souls College Oxford, Magdalen College Oxford, and the Huntington Library.

 Sobecki has written widely on medieval and early modern topics, and his articles have appeared in leading journals, including Speculum, English Literary History, Studies in the Age of Chaucer, Renaissance Studies, The English Historical Review, The Chaucer Review, The Library, New Medieval Literatures, and The Review of English Studies.
 Together with Michelle Karnes (University of Notre Dame), Sobecki is the editor of the periodical Studies in the Age of Chaucer.
-He is completing his third monograph, Last Words: The Public Self and the Social Author in Late Medieval England (Oxford University Press), and two volumes in the Oxford edition of Richard Hakluyt's Principal Navigations.
 Sobecki is also editing Medieval Travel Writing: A Global History (Cambridge University Press).

 He has made a number of important archival discoveries, such as identifying John Gower's autograph hand, finding a letter written for Margery Kempe's son, locating rebels linked to Piers Plowman, revealing the author (John Peyton) of the earliest English description of Poland, and demonstrating connections between tax records and the General Prologue to Geoffrey Chaucer's Canterbury Tales.
 Together with Euan Roger of the UK's National Archives, he published two new life records that show that Chaucer and Cecily Chaumpaigne were not on opposing sides of the law in the spring of 1380 but co-defendants in a labour dispute.
 Sobecki is also the voice behind the popular video recording of John Skelton's 'Speke Parott'.